Great restaurants in Santiago de Compostela

 O Dezaséis (number 16 in Rúa de San Pedro).

 These have all been tried and tested by members of the CaminoWays.com team.
-For more ideas on where to eat in Santiago de Compostela, Turismo de Santiago has a good gastronomic guide and more recommendations: santiagoturismo.com
+For more dining ideas in Santiago de Compostela, check Turismo de Santiago’s gastronomic guide.
+Find more recommendations at santiagoturismo.com.

 Leave a Comment